Bruno6244bh/la-cuisine/README.md

 ### Planned Features

-- **About:** Will showcase the restaurant with images and a brief description.
+- **Home:** Will showcase the restaurant with images and a brief description.
 - **Login:** Secure login system for managing reservations and personalized interactions.
 - **Menu:** Detailed list of dishes with descriptions, prices, and images.
 - **Reviews:** Options for customers to leave reviews and feedback about the restaurant.